 Emma Balázs is originally from Australia and has worked in the arts all her life, as filmmaker, arts educator, arts manager and curator in Melbourne, Chicago, Singapore and New York.
 She has worked at Columbia University School of the Arts as Director of Visual Arts and Curator of the Neiman Gallery, and has held teaching positions in Arts Management at Columbia University, La Salle College of the Arts and SUNY Purchase.
 She has an MA from the School of the Art Institute of Chicago, where she focused on Collaborative Curatorial Practices.
-She is currently pursuing her PhD in Interdisciplinary Arts at the Victorian College of the Arts, University of Melbourne.
+She recently completed her PhD in Interdisciplinary Arts at the Victorian College of the Arts, University of Melbourne.

 MY PRINCE STORY